MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/powerapps-cli.md

 To get Power Apps CLI, do the following:

 1. Install [Power Apps CLI](https://aka.ms/PowerAppsCLI).
+1. You can also install the [Power Platform Extension for Visual Studio Code](https://aka.ms/ppcvscode) which also installs the Power Apps CLI.
 1. To take advantage of all the latest capabilities, update the Power Apps CLI tooling to the latest version using this command:

     ```CLI
     pac install latest
     ```
- or you can install the [Power Platform Extension for VSCode](https://aka.ms/ppcvscode)

-> [!NOTE]
+> [!IMPORTANT]
 > Currently, Power Apps CLI is supported only on Windows 10.
-> Power Platform Extension for VSCode is in Public Preview and runs on both Windows 10 and macOS
+> Power Platform Extension for Visual Studio Code is in public preview and works on both Windows 10 and macOS.

 ## Common commands